elviraKh1/recipes_site/README.md

 2. **Authorized User:**
     - Can view and search recipes and ingredients.
     - Can create/edit/delete own recipes.
+    - Can bookmark any recipe and view them in favorite list
     - Has access to a page displaying their own recipes.

 3. **Admin User:**